Francis Joseph Schenk: Priesthood

-Schenk was ordained a priest for the Archdiocese of St. Paul and Minneapolis on June 13, 1926.
+Schenk was ordained a priest in St. Paul by Archbishop Austin Dowling for the Archdiocese of St. Paul on June 13, 1926.
 He continued his studies at the Catholic University of America in Washington, D.C., where he earned a doctorate in canon law in 1928.
 Following his return to Minnesota, he served as secretary to Archbishop Austin Dowling from 1928 to 1930.
 Schenk then served as vice-chancellor of the archdiocese (1930–1934) and as a professor at St. Paul Seminary (1934–1942).
 From 1942 to 1945, he served as vicar general of the archdiocese and rector of the Cathedral of St. Paul.

 Bishop of Crookston

 On March 10, 1945, Schenk was appointed the third bishop of the Diocese of Crookston by Pope Pius XII.
 He received his episcopal consecration on May 24, 1945, from Archbishop John Murray, with Bishops Thomas Welch and Aloisius Muench serving as co-consecrators.
 During his tenure in Crookston, Schenk established over 30 new churches, founded Our Northland Diocese newspaper, and organized diocesan offices of the Catholic Social Service Agency and the Catholic Youth Organization.
-He also founded summer boarding schools for children of the thousands of Mexican migrant workers who worked in the diocese.
+He also founded summer boarding schools for the children of the thousands of Mexican migrant workers who worked in the diocese.